scramjs/scram-engine/README.md

 ##### `__dirname` and `__filename`
 `__dirname` and `__filename` are set relative to the starting `html` file, and should be the same across all components imported throughout your application. `__dirname` and `__filename` inside of required modules are relative to the starting `html` file.

+When loading the starting `html` file from the local server, you must include the `filesystem-config.js` file before accessing the filesystem:

+`<script src="node_modules/scram-engine/filesystem-config.js"></script>

 ### Options
 There are various options available when loading your application: